Freddsle/ComBatFed/combatfed/README.md

 ## Usage

 To run the ComBatFed app, you can use the FeatureCloud CLI or the FeatureCloud web interface.

 The app is designed to be run in a Docker container, which ensures that all dependencies are included and that the environment is consistent across different machines.
 So, it is mandatory to have Docker installed and running.

- The app can be run in a test environment or in a collaboration mode.
+The app can be run in a test environment or in a collaboration mode:
 - **Test Mode**: You can run ComBatFed as a standalone app in the [FeatureCloud test-bed](https://featurecloud.ai/development/test).
 This mode is used for testing and simulating the app's functionality.
 It allows you to run the app locally without needing to set up a full collaboration environment or multiple machines. **No registration is needed.**
 - **Collaboration Mode**: You can run ComBatFed as as a [FeatureCloud Workflow](https://featurecloud.ai/projects).
 This mode is used for real-world applications where multiple participants collaborate to correct batch effects in their data.
 It requires multiple machines with running FeatureCloud.

 Go to the [Test Mode](#quick-start-test-mode) section for a quick start guide.
 Go to the [Collaboration Mode](#quick-start-collaboration-mode) section for a quick start guide.

 For any scenario, make sure that [Pre-requisites](#prerequisites) are met and that the input files are correctly formatted and placed in the input folder/

 ### Quick start - Test Mode